pottedmeat7/OpenVR-WalkInPlace/Readme.md

 Just enable "Step Detection" in the UI.
 Enable the "analog" locomotion in the games settings this is the input method that uses touching the touch-pad (not clicking) Then you simply walk in place to emulate walking in the VR world.

+## Game Type
+These options are for different combinations of controls in games some use use touch-pad for movement and then a click to sprint, some use the click to engage teleport.
+If you dont want to trigger teleport use the second option.
+The third option is for teleport only games, it is not working as desired at the moment.

+## HMD Thresholds
+The Y value is the Up and Down movement of your head to trigger a step, in order to trigger the real time HMD values have to be greater than the Y threshold.
+The XZ value is the Side to Side movement to trigger a step, in order to trigger a step the real time HMD values have to be less than the XZ threshold.

+## Hand Jog / Run
+These values are for the magnitude of movement (X, Y and Z movement) of the arms.
+The real time Controller values have to be greater then these values in order to Jog / Run.

+## Touch Options
+These values will be applied to touch-pad locomotion for in order to apply different degrees of movement into the game.

+## Profiles
+If you like your current settings for a game and want to save them you can click "New Profile" it will take the current settings and save them with the profile name of your choice.
+After re-opening SteamVR you can reload your saved profiles by first clicking "Load Profiles" then selecting the profile you want from the drop down menu, and click "Apply".
+If you want to update a profile with new settings you need to select the profile and delete it and re-create a "New Profile".

 ## Initial Setup
 ### Boost